 Blockchain- the immutable, distributed, encrypted- refers to a digital ledger that has attracted significant attention from the tech community and various industries.
-The reason for this significant attention is that today almost every centralized application, function or system can be decentralized.
-The everyday instances include currency exchange, insurance, banking, contract management, voting, etc. And thus, Blockchain has emerged as a technology which can eliminate intermediaries, secure data and help gain transparency.
+The reason for this significant attention is that today almost every centralized application, function, or system can be decentralized.
+The everyday instances include currency exchange, insurance, banking, contract management, voting, etc. And thus, Blockchain has emerged as a technology that can eliminate intermediaries, secure data, and help gain transparency.
 Here are a few potential use cases of Blockchain that make it an extremely appealing technology.

 The very first step of the process of developing an application is to start with outlining the problem statement.
 At this stage, you need to be clear when defining the problem to your blockchain application developers.
-Also, you need to tell them that how you expect the application to solve the problem.
+Also, you need to tell them how you expect the application to solve the problem.
 Although Blockchain has garnered considerable hype in the industry, there are still many misconceptions surrounding it.
-Chances are that you might to be able to solve the problem without having developed a blockchain application for it.
+Chances are that you might be able to solve the problem without having developed a blockchain application for it.
 Or perhaps it might not be solvable by blockchain either.

 Blockchain platforms can help blockchain developers to build a decentralized application without having the need to create a separate blockchain from scratch.
 Many of these platforms are open-source.
 Therefore, your choice must rely on the consensus method and the problem you want to fix.